joseph8778/joseph8778/README.md

 FullStack JS Developer
 ----------------------

-I love coding, the art of business/entrepreneurship, calisthenics/weightlifting, and playing my saxophone.
-I’m passionate about problem-solving and creating automated, streamlined solutions.
+I love coding, the art of business, weightlifting/calisthenics, and playing my saxophone.
+I’m passionate about problem-solving and creating automated, streamlined applications & solutions.
 My favorite part of software development is seeing how my skills tie into the bigger picture of growing a business.

 * 🌍  I'm based in Chicago
 * 🖥️  See my portfolio at [My portfolio](http://Thismyportfolio)